Healthcare Interpreter

-When it comes to providing health care services, communication is an essential factor.
-The patient will need to describe their symptoms, discuss treatment and results, and give their informed consent.
+When it comes to providing healthcare services, communication is an essential factor.
+The patient will need to describe their symptoms, discuss treatment and results, and give their informed consent to the healthcare interpreter.

 Healthcare Interpreting